mojoaxel/awesome-regression-testing/README.md

 - [theheadless.dev](https://theheadless.dev) - Blog with practical guides and runnable examples on Playwright and Puppeteer.
 - [Visual regression testing for Hugo with Github-CI and BackstopJS](https://jameskiefer.com/posts/visual-regression-testing-for-hugo-with-github-ci-and-backstopjs/) - How to automate regression testing for Hugo with BackstopJS
 - [UI Visual Regression Testing with Micoo](https://mikuu.medium.com/ui-visual-regression-testing-with-micoo-12c7a4a036b9) - Introduction about how to do visual regression testing with Micoo service
-- [Poor man's visual regression testing](https://idkshite.com/posts/compare-visual-changes) - Improved manual visual regression testing with the PerfectPixel chrome plugin
+- [Poor man's visual regression testing](https://idkshite.com/posts/compare-visual-changes) - Improved manual visual regression testing with the PerfectPixel chrome plugin.

 ## Slideshows, talks and videos